Container widgets are able to hold other widgets and take care of

 should be shown here.

-To adjust the look of the Frame
+To adjust the look of the Frame, it is

 possible to change its border style using the